 The tumour was diagnosed and removed in 1953, and Ponta became a paraplegic.
-In 1954, he was one of the first people admitted to Australia’s first spinal care unit, Shenton Park Rehabilitation Hospital in Western Australia.
+In 1954, he was one of the first people admitted to Australia’s first spinal care unit, WA’s Shenton Park Rehabilitation Hospital.
 Under the care of Sir George Bedbrook, who is considered to be one of the founding fathers of Paralympic sport in Australia, Ponta relished the opportunity to play Para-sport.

-As well as five Paralympic Games, Ponta also competed at one Stoke Mandeville Games, three Commonwealth Paraplegic Games and one FESPIC Games.
+As well as five Paralympic Games, Ponta also competed at one Stoke Mandeville Games, three Commonwealth Paraplegic Games and one Far East and South Pacific Games for the Disabled.
 He contested Para-archery, Para-athletics, Para-swimming, wheelchair basketball and wheelchair fencing at an international level, and is universally recognised as one of Australia’s greatest ever wheelchair basketball players.

 For all his success, Ponta’s legacy as a coach and mentor of junior athletes, including Australia’s most renowned female Paralympian, Sauvage, and her own prodigy, de Rozario, arguably supersedes it.

 “Frank was one of my first coaches ever,” said Sauvage.
 “He met me as a very young eight-year-old, and I think he saw something in me that I didn’t know existed.
 He showed me what was possible and mentored me into the athlete that I became.